johnnyhuy/docker-php/README.md

 # Docker PHP / PHP + Apache

-This is a PHP docker image built on Alpine Line (http://www.alpinelinux.org/), a lightweight Linux distro.
+This is a PHP docker image built on Alpine Linux (http://www.alpinelinux.org/), a lightweight Linux distro.

 ## Prerequisites